Adam-Alive/london-outdoor-sculpture/README.md

 ## Database Design

 ### Models
-In designing the database I developed four models, in addition to Django's User model:
+The database is comprised of eight models, including Django's User model:
 - User (Django)
 - Booking
+- Comment
+- Follower
+- Like
-- GalleryImage
+- Post
-- Faqs
+- Profile
-- Network
+- Talk

 ### Entity Relationship Diagrams (ERDs)
-I then constructed an ERD in Excel for each model:
+An ERD for each model is shown here:

 ![screenshot](documentation/erd.png)